rotor-lang/rotor/README.md

 ## How to Install

-> Rotor currently requires you to build from source.
+> Windows is the only supported platform that recieves prebuilt binaries.
+Any other platform currently requires you to build from source.

 ### Windows